rydmike/flex_color_scheme/README.md

    FlexSurface flexSurface;
    // Enum used to select what app bar style we use.
    FlexAppBarStyle flexAppBarStyle;
+   // Used to modify the themed app bar elevation. double appBarElevation;
    // Enum used to select what tab bar style we use.
    FlexTabBarStyle flexTabBarStyle;
    // If true, tooltip background will be light in light theme, and dark